backand/docs/docs/apidocs/readdata.md

 # Read Data
 # Deep vs. Lazy Load
-We will discuss two options to read complex object.
+We will discuss two options to read complex objects.
 Deep and Lazy Load.
 But first, what is a complex object?
-A complex object is an object with relations to other object.
+A complex object is an object with relations to other objects.
 For example, in the default model that you get when you start a new Backand app there are two objects: users and items.
-There is a one-to-many relation between users and items which means that a specific user may have many items were each of those items relate into one specific user.
+There is a one-to-many relation between users and items which means that a specific user may have many items were each of those items relates to one specific user.
 In this example both users and items are complex objects.
 We are more interesting in the users object since the relation to items is described as a collection field and reads into json as an array of items objects.
 ```
 {
   "email":"....",